umbraco/UmbracoDocs/14/umbraco-workflow/getting-started/workflow-content-app.md

 ### Content Approval Flow

 You can add different groups for different stages of content approval flow.
 Content Approval flow groups can be reordered via drag and drop.
-You can also apply the approval flow either for publish and unpublish workflow or only publish workflow.
+You can also apply the approval flow either for publish and unpublish workflows or only publish workflow.

 ![Content approval flow](../../../10/umbraco-workflow/getting-started/images/content-approval-flow.gif)